 Workplace Bullying is a Type of Psychological Violence: How Harmful it is at Work

-Bullying is bad, everybody knows it, yet an alarming 75% of workers claimed to have been victims or witnesses of workplace bullying.
-If only bullying is as morally abominable as sticking a knife in someone or robbing an unarmed old lady, maybe the statistics will look a bit less disturbing.
+Bullying is bad, everybody knows it.
+Yet, an alarming 75% of workers claimed to have been victims or witnesses of workplace bullying.
+If only bullying is as morally abominable as sticking a knife in someone or robbing an innocent old lady, maybe the statistics will look a bit less disturbing.

 Potential Dangers of Workplace Bullying